-When your child is diagnosed with an unbalanced chromosomal translocation the first thing you ask is, “What does that mean??”
-Then you realize you probably should have paid closer attention in high school biology…
+When your child is diagnosed with an unbalanced chromosomal translocation the first thing you ask is, “What does that even mean?!”
+Then you wish you’d paid closer attention in high school biology.

 What Is Genetic Testing?
 Read this informative article -> HERE

 An unbalanced chromosomal translocation between 3p25.3 and 9p21.3.
 This derivative chromosome shows a deletion of 3p26.3—3p25.3 (approximately 9.1 MB…which is a large deletion) and a duplication of 9p24.3-9p21.3 (23.2 MB in size).
 Yup.
 It’s a mouthful.

 Since there is a reasonable amount of recent information about 3p- the focus of Avery’s disorder and treatments revolve around what we know about 3p- Syndrome.
 The severity of the condition and the signs and symptoms depend on the exact size and location of the deletion and which specific genes are involved.

 Common symptoms shared by people (but not all) with 3p deletions may include: